Ballooning across the ocean like camping in the sky

 Bradley has likened the journey to a camping trip in the sky.
 The balloon's capsule is about the size of a large tent.
 It's 7 feet long, 5 feet wide and 5 feet tall.
 That leaves the pilots little room to move around.
 Since they're flying at an altitude of at least 15,000 feet, they have oxygen masks.
 And they are bundled up.
 It's pretty cold inside the capsule.

 They have sleeping bags and a small onboard heater.
 The balloon is also equipped with a simple toilet.

 The team has been in constant communication with mission control.
-Updates on the balloon's location are being posted to social media sites.

 The team's exact destination in North America is not known.
 That's because the location will depend on the winds the balloon encounters along the way.
 As of earlier this week, the balloon was nearly two-thirds of the way across the ocean.
 It was traveling 78 mph at an altitude of more than 20,000 feet.

 Critical thinking challenge: What it the difference between the two records the team is trying to set.
 Is one record a bigger achievement than the other?